Penn Carey Law - Logo

 Sheila Orfano L’24

-Incoming Associate at Jones Day, New York, NY
+Law Clerk, Jones Day, New York, NY

 “Pro bono at Penn Carey Law has been a meaningful way to gain early exposure to actual practice.
 My pro bono projects included the Custody and Support Assistance Clinic, the Civil Rights Law Project, and the Criminal Record Expungement Project.
 Each experience gave me the opportunity to assist members of the local community with life-changing legal issues, such as custody of their children or their ability to obtain employment with a criminal record.
 My pro bono work also provided me with a variety of experience doing real legal work, including counseling clients, conducting research, and drafting petitions.”